conan-io/conan-clion-plugin/README.md

 -o zlib:shared=True -o bzip2:option=132
 ```

+#### Set Conan Executable Path
+If the Conan executable is part of the PATH environment variable, it is used by default.
+To set a different Conan executable, click on *Open configuration* button and provide your conan executable path.

 # Building and Testing the Plugin's Sources
 To build and run the plugin sources, please follow these steps:
 1. Clone the code from git.